Medical questions & health advice by board certified doctors

-"Can women get jock itch?
+"Can women get jock itch?"

 I'm a woman in my early 30s, and recently I've been having symptoms that seem an awful lot like jock itch.
 That would make sense, because I'm a fitness fanatic who sweats a lot, but I thought only men got jock itch.
 Can women get it too?

 It is associated with physical activity associated with a significant amount of sweating.
 It starts as a red patch high on the inner part of one or both thighs.
 The diagnosis is made by its typical appearance as well as under the microscope from skin scrapings processed with potassium hydroxide.
 Other possible diagnoses include inverse psoriasis, erythasma, seborrheic dermatitis, and candidal intertrigo.
 Once the diagnosis is established, usually a topical antifungal is sufficient but if the rash persists, then antifungal pills are next in line.
 Prevention of Tinea cruris can be achieved by keeping the area dry using certain powders (such as talcum, etc).
 Avoiding hot baths and tight-fitting clothing help with prevention.
 Also, women should wear cotton underwear and avoid tight-fitting pants as well to prevent recurrences.
 It is not possible to establish a diagnosis or treatment plan without seeing a patient.
 It is the strong recommendation to seek referral to a dermatologist to be evaluated in person.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.